pragdave/jeeves/README.md

 We can test this implementation without starting a separate process by simply calling functions in `KVStore.Implementation`.
-You simply have to supply the state, and allow for the fact that the responses will include the updated state if `set_state` is called.
+You have to supply the state, and allow for the fact that the responses will include the updated state if `set_state` is called.

 ~~~ elixir